haozhu10015/jemdoc-rs/README.md

 `jemdoc-rs` converts `.jemdoc` source files into clean, standards-compliant HTML5 pages with built-in support for MathJax 4.

+An example of a jemdoc-rendered page is available at the [docs](https://haozhu10015.github.io/jemdoc-rs) page.

 ## Installation

 ### Using `cargo install`